-- Monitor the facility for ill children and staff. - Isolate/exclude ill children and staff as directed by the PHI, - Send ill children and staff home to prevent further spread. - Fax the Enteric Staff and/or Child Line List\ daily by 10 am to the Health Unit 519-977-5097 - See sample line lists for children and staff in the appendices.
+- Monitor the facility for ill children and staff. - Isolate/exclude ill children and staff as directed by the health unit - Send ill children and staff home to prevent further spread. - Fax the Facility Outbreak Line List(s) daily by 10 am to the health unit at 519-977-5097.

-Download the most up-to-date line lists:
+Download the most up-to-date line list:

-- Enteric Child Care Centre Line List Child - Enteric Child Care Centre Line List Staff www.wechu.org/outbreaks
+• Facility Outbreak Line List

+www.wechu.org/outbreaks